 Tax whistleblowers are required to appeal IRS whistleblower award determinations in U.S. Tax Court.
 If a whistleblower appeals an IRS award determination, the Tax Court will determine whether to keep the whistleblower’s identity confidential by balancing: (1) the social interests of protecting the identity of the whistleblower with (2) the people’s right to know who is using their courts.

 In Whistleblower 12568-16W v.
 Commissioner, the court permitted the whistleblower to proceed anonymously where U.S. Department of Justice attorneys had informed the whistleblower that the targets were connected with organized crime and terrorism and could resort to physical force or harm in connection with their activities.
 The court found that the harm that could befall the whistleblower outweighed the societal interest in knowing the whistleblower’s name.

 Similarly, in Whistleblower 13412-12W v.
 Commissioner, the whistleblower was allowed to proceed anonymously where the whistleblower alleged the risk of financial retaliation (loss of pension benefits), social and professional stigma, and economic duress.

 In Whistleblower 14377-16W v.
 Commissioner, however, the Tax Court denied the whistleblower’s request to proceed anonymously.
-This denial appears to be based on the rather unusual facts.
-Specifically, the whistleblower was a retired CPA who had 11 claims pending before the Tax Court involving over two dozen taxpayers, none of which were his employer.
-The whistleblower claimed that disclosing his identity to the public would negatively impact his spousal relationship, domestic circumstances and professional practice.
+The whistleblower was a retired CPA who had 11 claims pending before the Tax Court involving over two dozen taxpayers, none of which were his employer.
+He claimed that disclosing his identity to the public would negatively impact his spousal relationship, domestic circumstances, and professional practice.
 When balancing the social interests of protecting the whistleblower’s identity with the people’s right to know who is using their courts, the Tax Court noted that:

 - the whistleblower made no plausible claim that he would be threatened physically;